Checking Financial Aid Records

-You may access your financial aid records by logging onto your myMU account. myMU is the student’s campus web portal used to provide students with easy online access to their Marshall University records.
+Students may access financial aid records by logging onto their myMU account. myMU is the campus web portal used to provide students with easy online

-In order to log into myMU, you must have both your unique Marshall University ID (901 number) and password.
-Any student that has problems accessing their myMU records should email@example.com or call 1-877-689-8638.
+access to Marshall University records.
+Any student who has problems accessing their myMU records should email email@example.com or call 1-877-689-8638.

-Online financial aid notification via your myMU account is the official method by which students receive information regarding their financial aid application and awards.
+Online financial aid notification via the myMU account is the official method by which students receive information regarding their financial aid application and awards.

-Once you access your financial aid records within the Financial Aid Main Menu tab, you will be able to view the following topics:
+Once you access your financial aid records within the Financial Aid tab, you will be able to view the following topics:

 - Financial Aid Status